ansys/pymechanical/examples/00_basic/README.txt

 Simulation Examples
 ===================
-These examples show you how you can use Mechanical capabilities from Python to perform Mechanical simulations.
-This includes geometry import, Mesh,setting up and running the solver, and reviewing the results.
+These examples show how you can use Mechanical capabilities from Python to perform Mechanical simulations.
+This includes importing the geometry, meshing, setting up and running the solver, and reviewing the results.